 Current Archaeology would like to thank all those who attended, contributed to, or otherwise aided, this year’s Archaeology LIVE! at the British Museum, making it yet another great success.
 Since its inception, the conference has to gone from strength to strength, and we look forward to building on this again next year!

-23-24 February 2018Current Archaeology Live!
-2018 returned to the University of London's Senate House on 23-24 February.
-We heard from the foremost archaeological experts on the latest finds and ground-breaking research, and as always it was an entertaining, stimulating, and enjoyable two days!
+8-9 March 2019Current Archaeology Live!
+2019 will be returning to the University of London's Senate House on 8-9 March.
+We will be hearing from the foremost archaeological experts on the latest finds and ground-breaking research, and it's set to be an entertaining, stimulating, and enjoyable two days!

 Current Archaeology Awards

 These annual awards celebrate the projects and publications that have made the pages of CA over the last 12 months, and the people judged to have made outstanding contributions to archaeology.
 They are voted for entirely by the public

 The nominees for the 2019 Current Archaeology Awards will be announced in the December issue of the magazine.

 The winners of the 2018 Current Archaeology Awards were announced on 23 February as part of Current Archaeology Live!
 2018.

 Archaeologist of the Year:

 Book of the Year:

 Lost Landscapes of Palaeolithic Britain (Edited by Mark White)

 Blick Mead: exploring the 'first place' in the Stonehenge landscape (University of Buckingham)